nano-bio/moving_average/README.md

-Calculates the moving average of a given set of datapoints
+Calculates the moving average of a given set of datapoints, with a gaussian weighting.
+I commented a lot inside the code, so that it is quite self explanatory.